novotnyllc/NuGetKeyVaultSignTool/README.md

 # Getting started

 This tool is a .NET Core global tool.
 It can be installed with `dotnet tool install --global NuGetKeyVaultSignTool`.
-The tool requieres the .NET Core 3.1 SDK on Windows and .NET 5.0 on other platforms.
+The tool requires the .NET Core 3.1 SDK on Windows and .NET 5.0 on other platforms.

 Example:
 ```ps1